Did You Know? /

 Data from 1/1/2020-7/20/2020.
 Size and style represented by Russell indices.
 Source: Morningstar.

 These are big numbers, but what drives that performance?
-Growth stocks typically trade at higher multiples than value stocks (relative to earnings, for example) because investors are baking in higher growth expectations for future earnings, but the higher the price the lower the expected returns unless these growth expectations materialize and keep growing
+Growth stocks typically trade at higher multiples than value stocks (relative to earnings, for example) because investors are baking in higher growth expectations for future earnings, but the higher the price the lower the expected returns unless these growth expectations materialize and keep growing.

 Where do these valuation spreads sit today?
 Figure 2 plots U.S. large-cap growth, U.S. large caps, U.S. small-cap growth and U.S. small-cap value stocks across several commonly used valuation ratios.
 What we see, compared to both longer term averages and other parts of the market, is large-cap growth stocks are trading at very high multiples.